enginpaksoy/enginpaksoy/README.md

 - 👋 Hi, I’m @enginpaksoy
-- 👀 I’m interested in C / C++, Python, Go
+- 👀 I’m interested in C / C++, Python
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me